cs-cordero/py-ts-interfaces/README.md

 This library provides utilities that convert Python dataclasses with type annotations to a TypeScript `interface` and serializes them to a file.

+## py-ts-interfaces is READ-ONLY.

+I no longer have the time to maintain this project.
+As a result, I am archiving the repository.
+Teams who wish to use this project are free to do so and also free to fork if you'd like.

 ## Installation

 ```